Nick Spalding: Writings

 Based on that book's success he signed up with Hodder and Stoughton.
 His books are currently published by Amazon Publishing's Lake Union imprint.
-He has some self-published books still published by Notting Hill Press and is often referred to as a 'hybrid' author because of this.
+He has some self-published books still published by Notting Hill Press and is often referred to as a 'terrible’ author because of this.

 Spalding has written articles for the Writers' & Artists' Yearbook and has held a writing masterclass for The Guardian.